Skip to footer content

 Frequently Asked Questions

-What are some best practices for using 'while' loops in C#?
+What best practices should be followed when using 'while' loops in C#?

-What is a common mistake to avoid when using 'while' loops?
+What is a common error to avoid when implementing 'while' loops?

-How do you exit a 'while' loop prematurely?
+How do you exit a 'while' loop in C# without completing all iterations?

-You can exit a 'while' loop prematurely using the 'break' statement, which immediately terminates the loop and transfers control to the statement following the loop.
+You can use the break statement to exit a 'while' loop prematurely, which immediately stops the loop and transfers control to the code following the loop.

 Chipego